 “You have no idea…”, they all say.

-How to fix a Muddy Backyard
+How to Fix a Muddy Backyard

-A mucky mess is fixable – but before we talk about muddy backyard solutions, you need to understand a two things first.
+A mucky mess is fixable – but before we talk about muddy backyard solutions, you need to understand two things first.

 - Everything you might want to do in your garden is secondary to the mud issue.
 Stop all other plans and deal with the water first – dealing with drainage issues has the potential to change the entire function of your yard’s ecosystem.
 The mud controls everything and trumps everything … ALWAYS SOLVE A DRAINAGE PROBLEM FIRST.
 And… (to answer the most common question about muddy backyard fixes…)

 - NO, PLANTS CAN’T FIX DRAINAGE PROBLEMS.
 Why does everyone think this?
-Water loving plants can deal with wet conditions (as in, they will survive and maybe even thrive, and I’ll talk about some of them below) – but they are not mops.
+Water-loving plants can deal with wet conditions (as in, they will survive and maybe even thrive, and I’ll talk about some of them below) – but they are not mops.
 Plants are awesome and can do amazing things, but sopping up too much water is not one of them.
 Stop thinking plants can save you from the flood – and refer back to my first point – fix the drainage issue!

 Assessing the Muddy Backyard

 If you have mud, it is either because your soil can’t hold any more liquid or because the liquid is trapped.
-Most likely it is both.
-The problem with mud is that once you have it, it often propels you into an ever worsening downward cycle situation where the mud perpetuates even more mud.
+Most likely, it is both.
+The problem with mud is that once you have it, it often propels you into an ever-worsening downward cycle situation where the mud perpetuates even more mud.

 Why?

 Healthy draining soil has air pockets in it that let water percolate through.
-The air pockets also create space for plant roots and all the organism that live inside this underground ecosystem to move around. (want to learn more about all the amazing things in your soil?)
+The air pockets also create space for plant roots and all the organisms that live inside this underground ecosystem to move around. (want to learn more about all the amazing things in your soil?)

 We can use this silt settling to our advantage when we want to create a clay bottom pond (no liner required… the extra silty soil seals in the water!).
-But when it is in your back yard and you don’t want it to be a boggy lake, the settling of smaller particles, coupled with the death of everything good, can turn a one time flooding event into an ever-worsening cycle of yard decline.
+But when it is in your backyard, and you don’t want it to be a boggy lake, the settling of smaller particles, coupled with the death of everything good, can turn a one-time flooding event into an ever-worsening cycle of yard decline.

 Practical Solutions for Fixing the Mud